 When people hate us, how does one come from love?

-It helps to recognize that our enemy is not the 37% that’s our enemy, but rather the destructive force which has victimized them.
-Victimized because they have had the misfortune that, in their lifetime, a destructive force has arisen that exploits their weaknesses—to their detriment as well as the nation’s.
+It helps to recognize that our enemy is not the 37% but rather the destructive force which has victimized them.
+“Victimized” because they have had the misfortune that a destructive force that exploits their weaknesses arose in their lifetime —to their detriment as well as the nation’s.

 The spiritual space into which their deceivers have led them—a space where one’s fellow citizens are one’s enemies, where gratification is to be had from warring against “the other” rather than in joining together to move the nation forward – is not a happy one.
 Hence victims.